Menu

 Recommendation to Reflect upon Mary's Life and Heartfelt Sorrows

-One of my favorite things to do during Lent is to meditate on the Stations Of The Cross.
 When I grew up we would go to our Church on Friday's during the Lenton season and say the stations of the Cross.
 In my current area where I live that devotion has seemed to be almost be gone which is very sad.
 However, we still practice that at home.
 Do you know it?
+I plan to do it on Zoom this year during the Lenten Fridays but why wait?
+Since we are meditating on the Sorrows of Mary to console her heart and to assist us in supporting those with mental illness, you can download a copy from our home page.

 I remember those words of that great Marian saint: St. Alphonsus De Ligouri in the Latin Hymn: